prolific-dev/convexhull-visualizer-api/README.md

 ### Example Output

+#### Basic Convex Hull Response
-For 2D points, the API will return the convex hull points:
+For 2D points, the API will return the following response:
 ```json
 {
   "hull": [